Crosspointe

 No analysis available

-I looked for language indicating mandatory participation, required rental pooling, or inability to opt out, but found nothing.
-With no evidence of a hotel or short-term rental program, mandatory pool participation is unsupported and treated as false.
+I looked for wording like required participation, cannot opt out, or mandatory rental pool terms, but found nothing.
+With no indication of a hotel pool or mandatory participation, this is set to false.

 No analysis available